Jakub Voráček

-Jakub Voráček ([ˈjakub ˈvoraːt͡ʃɛk]; born 15 August 1989) is a Czech professional ice hockey right winger for the Arizona Coyotes of the National Hockey League (NHL).
-Voráček was drafted seventh overall by the Blue Jackets at the 2007 NHL Entry Draft.
+Jakub Voráček ([ˈjakub ˈvoraːt͡ʃɛk]; born 15 August 1989) is a Czech former professional ice hockey right winger who played 15 seasons in the National Hockey League (NHL).
+He was drafted seventh overall by the Columbus Blue Jackets at the 2007 NHL Entry Draft.
 In 2011, Voráček was traded to the Philadelphia Flyers in exchange for Jeff Carter.
 He played for the Flyers until 2021 when he was traded back to Columbus in exchange for Cam Atkinson.
-He has also played in his native Czech Republic for HC Lev Praha and Kladno.
+He has also played in his native Czech Republic for HC Rabat Kladno and HC Lev Praha.

 Playing career

 Junior

 Voráček was taken first overall in the 2006 Canadian Hockey League (CHL) Import Draft and played two seasons with the Halifax Mooseheads of the Quebec Major Junior Hockey League (QMJHL).
 He also represented the Czech Republic at the World Junior Ice Hockey Championship in 2007 and 2008.
 On 2 August 2007, he signed a three-year, entry-level contract with the Columbus Blue Jackets, the NHL organization that drafted him seventh overall in the 2007 NHL Entry Draft.